afeld/pandas/doc/source/getting_started/comparison/includes/missing_intro.rst

-Both have a representation for missing data — pandas' is the special float value ``NaN`` (not a number).
+Both pandas and |program| have a representation for missing data — pandas' is the special float value ``NaN`` (not a number).
 Many of the semantics are the same; for example missing data propagates through numeric operations, and is ignored by default for aggregations.

 .. ipython:: python